Car Insurance Coverage - What You Should Know

 Under Florida's new PIP law, accident victims must seek medical treatment within 14 days.
 In addition, PIP benefits in Florida have been capped at $2,500, unless a medical care provider verifies that the person has an "emergency medical condition."
 If your injuries are diagnosed as an emergency medical condition, you may qualify for $10,000.
 The new law excludes coverage for massage therapists and acupuncturists.
 If you are looking for a less intrusive type of treatment for your injuries, you cannot be covered, under the new PIP law.

 The changes to the law make it even harder for people injured in accidents to get justice.
-That's why it's wise to arrange a consultation with the Law Office of Scott M. Miller.
+That's why it's wise to arrange a consultation with the Law Offices of Scott M. Miller, PLLC.
 Let us put experience and resources to work for you to fight for the financial compensation and medical treatment you rightfully deserve after your accident.

 Who Compensates Me if the Driver is Uninsured/Underinsured?

 In Florida, all drivers are required to purchase auto insurance.
 Unfortunately, some drivers ignore the law and don't get insurance.
 In addition, other drivers do not purchase enough insurance to cover the cost of most car accidents.
 These motorists are known as Uninsured (UM) or Underinsured Motorists (UIM)

 If you are involved in a car accident caused by an uninsured driver in Longwood or Orlando, FL or a driver without enough insurance, you may be able to pursue a claim against your own insurance company.
 Under Florida law, all insurance companies must offer uninsured or underinsured motorist benefits.